Gloomhonk/TmbToMidi/README.md

 <a id="features"></a>
 ## Features

-- Slides are converted using the TCCC format ([TCCC link](https://tc-chart-converter.github.io/)), so a single slide will consist of two overlapping notes going from the start of the first note to the end of the second note.
+- Slides are converted using the [TCCC](https://tc-chart-converter.github.io/) format, so a single slide will consist of two overlapping notes going from the start of the first note to the end of the second note.
 - Lyrics are added to the MIDI as Lyrics MIDI events.
 - Improv zones are added to the MIDI as text events with the format **improv_start** and **improv_end**.
 - Background events are added to the MIDI as text events with the format **bg_[eventid]**.